-Line a 9 by 13-inch baking pan with parchment paper.
-Leave enough paper around the edges so you can use them to lift the cake out of the pan.
-You can also butter the pan or grease it with non-stick cooking spray.
+Line a 9 x 13-inch baking pan with parchment paper.
+Leave enough paper around the edges to help lift the cake out of the pan.
+Alternatively, you can butter the pan or grease it with cooking spray.

-Pour the mixture into the prepared pan and place in the oven.
+Pour the mixture into the prepared pan and place it in the oven.

 Allow the cake to cool.
 Then remove it from the pan by pulling up the parchment flaps.
 Top with more shredded coconut if you wish.
 Cut it into squares and serve.

-- Matcha mochi cake: Add in 2 tablespoons of matcha powder to the dry ingredients.
+- Matcha mochi cake: Add 2 tablespoons of matcha powder to the dry ingredients.

 - Lemon mochi cake: Add 1 box of lemon pudding mix to the dry ingredients.

-- Chocolate mochi cake: Add 1/4 cup cocoa powder to the dry ingredients, then fold in a 1/2 cup of chocolate chips into the batter.
+- Chocolate mochi cake: Add 1/4 cup cocoa powder to the dry ingredients, then fold 1/2 cup of chocolate chips into the batter.

 - Pineapple mochi cake: Add 1 cup of crushed pineapple (drained) to the wet ingredients.